The total amount of insurance purchases vs. the actual replacement cost of the insured property is usually expressed as a ratio.

-Insurance to Value is a method insurers use to figure out what amount they need to pay towards a loss covered under the homeowner’s policy.
+Insurance to Value is a method insurers use to figure out what amount they need to pay towards a loss covered under the homeowner’s policy on your insurable interests.
 The amount approximates the actual replacement cost of an insured property.

 Understanding your insurance to value figure allows you to determine whether your home has a satisfactory level of coverage.